A man who threatened to kill Democratic election officials pleads guilty

-DENVER (AP) — A Colorado man repeatedly made online threats about killing the top elections officials in his state and Arizona, as well as a judge and law enforcement agents, according to a guilty plea he entered Wednesday.
+DENVER (AP) — A Colorado man repeatedly made online threats about killing the top elections officials in his state and Arizona — both Democrats — as well as a judge and law enforcement agents, according to a guilty plea he entered Wednesday.

-Teak Ty Brockbank, 45, acknowledged his comments were made “out of fear, hate and anger” to a federal judge in Denver as he sat dressed in a khaki jail uniform, before pleading guilty to one count of transmitting interstate threats.
+Teak Ty Brockbank, 45, acknowledged to a federal judge in Denver that his comments were made “out of fear, hate and anger,” as he sat dressed in a khaki jail uniform before pleading guilty to one count of transmitting interstate threats.
 He faces up to five years in prison when he’s sentenced on Feb.
 3.

 Brockbank’s case is the 16th conviction secured by the Justice Department’s Election Threats Task Force, which Attorney General Merrick Garland formed in 2021 to combat the rise of threats targeting the election community.
-The task force has opened more than 100 investigations since its launch, prosecutor John Keller, who leads the task force, said in a recent interview.
+The task force has opened more than 100 investigations, said prosecutor John Keller, who leads the task force, in a recent interview.

 Brockbank did not elaborate Wednesday on the threats he made, and court documents outlining the plea agreement were not immediately made public.
 His lawyer Thomas Ward declined to comment after the hearing.

-However, the U.S. Attorney's Office for Colorado said in statement that the plea agreement included the threats Brockbank made against the election officials — identified in evidence as Colorado Secretary of State Jena Griswold and former Arizona Secretary of State Katie Hobbs, now the state's governor, both Democrats.
+However, the U.S. Attorney's Office for Colorado said in statement that the plea agreement included the threats Brockbank made against the election officials — identified in evidence as Colorado Secretary of State Jena Griswold and former Arizona Secretary of State Katie Hobbs, now the state's governor.

+Griswold has been outspoken nationally on elections security and has received threats in the past over her insistence that the 2020 election was secure.
+Her office says she has gotten more frequent and more violent threats since September 2023, when a group of voters filed a lawsuit attempting to remove former President Donald Trump from Colorado's primary ballot.

+In a statement issued after Brockbank's plea, Griswold said threats of violence against election officials are unacceptable.

 Investigators say Brockbank began to express the view that violence against public officials was necessary in late 2021.
 According to a detention motion, Brockbank told investigators after his arrest that he's not a "vigilante" and hoped his posts would simply "wake people up."
 He has been jailed since his Aug.
 23 arrest in Cortez, Colorado.